Harrygithubportfolio/OpenVPN_on_AWS/README.md

 ### Install Required Python Libraries: Use pip to install the necessary dependencies:

-bash
-Copy code
-pip install -r requirements.txt
+'pip install -r requirements.txt'

 Configure the Script:

-Open the config.json file in your editor.
-Update the following details:
-Region: The AWS region where you want to deploy the server.
-Instance Type: The EC2 instance type (e.g., t2.micro).
-Key Pair Name: Your SSH key pair name for EC2 access.
-Save the changes.
 Run the Script: Execute the Python script to deploy the resources:

-bash
-Copy code
 python3 deploy_openvpn.py

 Wait for Deployment to Complete:

 The script will create a VPC, subnets, security groups, an EC2 instance, and assign an Elastic IP.
+It will also create lambda functions to turn the instance off at 100GB per month.
+However it has been configured differently.
+The alarm evaluates the metric in 1-hour intervals (Period = 3600 seconds).
+It triggers if the hourly data consistently exceeds the threshold over a 24-hour evaluation period.

 Upon completion, it will output:
 Public IP address of the OpenVPN server.
 Connection credentials and configuration files.
 Download OpenVPN Configuration File:

 Access the server via SSH to retrieve the .ovpn configuration file.

 Use the command:

-bash
-Copy code
-scp -i /path/to/your/private-key.pem ec2-user@<Server-IP>:/home/ec2-user/<config-file>.ovpn ./local-directory
+'scp -i /path/to/your/private-key.pem ec2-user@<Server-IP>:/home/ec2-user/<config-file>.ovpn ./local-directory'
-Import and Connect:

-Import the .ovpn file into your OpenVPN client (e.g., OpenVPN GUI or Tunnelblick).
-Connect to the VPN using the credentials.
+Follow the instructions after logging into the instance to correctly configure the openvpn server to your requirements.

+You will then need to log in to the admin panel and get an activation code.
+Then you will need to log in to the openvpn portal and get the .ovpn file to import into your client.

 Usage Notes

 Free Tier Limitations: The VPN server is free to run under AWS Free Tier limits and cuts off after 100GB of combined data transfer (ingress and egress).

-Stopping the Server: To stop incurring charges, manually stop the EC2 instance from the AWS Management Console or CLI: bash
+Stopping the Server: To stop incurring charges, manually stop the EC2 instance from the AWS Management Console or CLI:
-Copy code
-aws ec2 stop-instances --instance-ids <instance-id>

 Clean-Up (Optional)
 To delete all resources created by the script:

 Run the clean-up script:
-bash
-Copy code

 python3 cleanup_openvpn.py
 Verify that all resources (VPC, EC2 instance, Elastic IP, etc.) have been deleted from your AWS account.